From Minnesota-Morris video

 Cushman comes to Oxy from Minnesota-Morirs, he took a winless NCAA Division III program to a 4-6 record during his first season and then improved to 6-4 in 2016, going undefeated at home.
 He's also had head coaching stops at Augustana, Eastern Oregon and Feather River Community College.

-"We vetted dozens of coaches during our national search," Occidental Associate Vice President and Director of Athletics Jaime Hoffman said.
+"We vetted dozens of coaches during our national search," Occidental athetic director Jaime Hoffman said.
 "We knew we needed to find an inspirational leader with the knowledge and proven ability to maximize our talented but small roster.
 We also needed to find a persuasive recruiter to help build that roster.
 We feel we have been successful in accomplishing this tall task."

 Prior to his time at Minnesota-Morris, Cushman spent seven years at Augustana, three as the defensive coordinator (2008-11) and four as the head coach (2011-14) in the nationally competitive College Conference of Illinois and Wisconsin.
 As the defensive coordinator, he coached the top-ranked defense in the conference and seventh-best in NCAA Division III in 2008.
 As the head coach, he led Augustana to three consecutive 5-5 seasons, including a third-place conference finish, produced five Academic All-Americans, a National Football Foundation Scholar, an NCAA Division III All-American and 22 all-conference players.